 If your side effects have become more severe after you have received your payout, or if your previous application was unsuccessful, you can have your application re-assessed by submitting this form here.

 You are eligible to be reassessed if there has been new and additional information on the side effects experienced and/or a change in the vaccinated person’s medical condition.
-The same primary attending doctor that provided medical information for your previous application needs to provide new and additional information in the reassessment form.
+The same primary attending doctor who provided medical information for your previous application needs to provide new and additional information in the reassessment form.
 New and additional information about your side effects needs to be submitted by your doctor via the Request for Medical Information form.
 If the Request for Medical Information form is incomplete, your application will not be processed.

 Your application for re-assessment must be submitted within 21 calendar days of the day that your Notice of Assessment indicating the outcome of your application has been received.
 For example, if you received your Notice of Assessment on 21 August, you need to submit the Application for Reassessment no later than 11 September.